-Driving without traction control can make your vehicle susceptible to spinning out and you could possibly slide around on the road.
+It is only safe to drive with the TCS light on if it appears when you are losing traction: it means the system is engaging.
+Driving without traction control can make your vehicle susceptible to spinning out and sliding around on the road.
 It is best to keep your TCS in working condition and enabled in case hazardous weather pops up.
 This allows you to maintain control of your vehicle at all times.

-Driving with your TCS Light on can be dangerous as you have an increased potential of losing control of your vehicle.
-The TCS helps control the stability and traction of your vehicle, so without it, the vehicle may not handle like it should.
-If your TCS Light remains on, your safest measure is to have a certified mechanic from YourMechanic, come visit you for a traction control system inspection and TCS module replacement if necessary.
+Driving with your TCS Light on can be dangerous.
+You increase the potential of losing control of your vehicle.
+The TCS helps control the stability and traction of your vehicle, so without it, the vehicle may not handle slick roadways as it should.
+If your TCS Light remains on, your safest course of action is to have a certified mechanic perform a system inspection and TCS module replacement if necessary.